-$F{CH4,PJ,capt,y}$ = Amount of methane in the LFG which is captured in the project activity in year y (t CH_4/yr)
+$F{CH4,PJ,capt,y}$ = Amount of methane in the LFG which is captured in the project activity in year y (t $CH_4/yr$ )

-- 38. Project participants may choose to calculate $F{CH4,PJ,capt,v}$ by either of the two options: - 39.
-Option 1: Calculate using the "Tool to determine the mass flow of a greenhouse gas in a gaseous stream", applying the following requirements: - (a) The gaseous stream the tool shall be applied to is the LFG pipeline immediately downstream of the LFG capture system and before any split in the gaseous flow to different uses or flares; - (b) CH4 is the greenhouse gases for which the mass flow should be determined; - (c) The simplification offered for calculating the molecular mass of the gaseous stream is valid (equations 3 or 17 in the tool); and - (d) The mass flow should be calculated on an hourly basis for each hour h in year y.

-- 40. Option 2: Calculate as the sum of the amount of methane that is sent to the flare, electricity generating or heat generating equipment in year y as measured in Step A.1, however not taking into account the working hours of the equipment. - (a) If the requirement does not specify the amount or percentage of LFG that should be destroyed but requires the installation of a capture system, without requiring the captured LFG to be flared then:
+- 49. Project participants may choose to calculate $F{CH4,PJ,capt,v}$ by either of the two options: - 50.
+Option 1: Calculate using the "Tool to determine the mass flow of a greenhouse gas in a gaseous stream", applying the following requirements: - (a) The gaseous stream the tool shall be applied to is the LFG pipeline immediately downstream of the LFG capture system and before any split in the gaseous flow to different uses or flares; - (b) CH4 is the greenhouse gases for which the mass flow should be determined; - (c) The simplification offered for calculating the molecular mass of the gaseous stream is valid (equations (3) or (17) in the tool); and - (d) The mass flow should be calculated on an hourly basis for each hour h in year y. - 51.
+Option 2: Calculate as the sum of the amount of methane that is sent to the flare, electricity generating or heat generating equipment in year y as measured in section 5.4.1.1, however, not taking into account the working hours of the equipment. - (a) If the requirement does not specify the amount or percentage of LFG that should be destroyed but requires the installation of a capture system, without requiring the captured LFG to be flared then:

-$F{CH4,BLR,v} = 0$ Equation (9)
+$F{CH4,BL,R,V} = 0$ Equation (9)

-(b) If the requirement does not specify any amount or percentage of LFG that should be destroyed but requires the installation of a system to capture and flare the LFG, then a typical destruction rate of 20 per cent % is assumed: 4
+(b) If the requirement does not specify any amount or percentage of LFG that should be destroyed, but requires the installation of a system to capture and flare the LFG, then a typical destruction rate of 20 per cent is assumed:

-$F{CH4,BL,R,y} = 0.2 \times F{CH4,PJ,capt,y}$ Equation (10)
+$$F{CH4,BL,R,y} = 0.2 \times F{CH4,PL,capt,y}$$

-5.5.1.2.3.
+5.4.1.3.3.
 Case 3: No requirement to destroy methane exists and a LFG capture system exists

-41. In this situation:
+52. In this situation:

-$F{CH4,BL,y} = F{CH4,BL,Sys,y}$ Equation (11)
+$$F{CH4,BL,y} = F{CH4,BL,Sys,y}$$

-(a) If the amount of methane captured with the existing system can be monitored separately from the amount captured under the project, and the efficiency of the existing system is not impacted on by the project system during the crediting period(s), then $F{CH4.BL.SVS.V}$ is determined as follows:
+(a) If the amount of methane captured with the existing system can be monitored separately from the amount captured under the project, and the efficiency of the existing system is not impacted on by the project system during the crediting period(s), then $F{CH4,BL,SVS,V}$ is determined as follows:

-$$F{CH4,BL,sys,v} = F{CH4,sent\ flare,v}$$ Equation (12)

-$F{CH4,BL,sys,y}$
+$$F{CH4,BL,sys,y} = F{CH4,sent\flare,y}$$

+$F{CH4,BL,SVS,V}$